 Allah says in the Quran, “Verily, Allah forgives not that partners should be set up with him in worship, but He forgives except that (anything else) to whom He pleases,” (An-Nisa 4:48).

 Lesser shirk is that which is talked about in the Quran or the Sunnah but doesn’t come under the category of greater shirk.
+Here is the dua for protection from shirk that you can recite,

 The Arabic word for magic is sihr.